jc-prg/birdhouse-cam/README.md

   * Edit camera and image settings (contrast, saturation, hue, brightness ...)
   * See amount of currently active streams
   * Download archived data (hires, config-files, object detection as YOLOv8)
+* **Forwarding web-app** as entry point for one or more birdhouses using IPv6 addresses

 ## Birdhouse